xrtxn/muso/README.md

 ```

 ### Oneshot
-By the default, **muso** will run on the current working dir, but you can
+By the default, **musso** will run on the current working dir, but you can
 provide your own path as a free argument.
 Config file is optional in this mode.

 ### Watcher